Lotus-King-Research/BDRC/README.md

   </a>
 </p>

-<p align="center"> A Python wrapper for the BDRC API to access meta-data on Tibetan texts.</p>
+<p align="center"> A Python wrapper for the BDRC to access meta-data on Tibetan texts.</p>

 <p align="center">
   <a href="#description">Description</a> •